getpelican/pelican/docs/plugins.rst

 =============================   ============================   ===========================================================================
 initialized                     pelican object
 finalized                       pelican object                  invoked after all the generators are executed and just before pelican exits
-                                                                usefull for custom post processing actions, such as:
+                                                                useful for custom post processing actions, such as:
                                                                 - minifying js/css assets.
                                                                 - notify/ping search engines with an updated sitemap. generator_init                  generator                       invoked in the Generator.__init__